-- The player character gets to meet the wizard who nearly destroyed the Netherese Empire in Neverwinter Nights: Shadows of Undrentide.
+- The player character gets to meet the wizard who nearly destroyed (accidentally) the Netherese Empire in Neverwinter Nights: Shadows of Undrentide.
 The guy who destroyed the rival Illefarn Empire is the main adversary in Neverwinter Nights II.

-- The Flood of Halo; a race of parasitic alien spores that latch onto any sentient life with sufficient biomass, becoming more intelligent as they grew.
+- The Flood of Halo is a race of parasitic alien spores that latch onto any sentient life with sufficient biomass, becoming more intelligent as they grew.
 The Forerunners were forced to use the Halos, a series of doomsday weapons to wipe the galaxy clean of anything the Flood could infect, including themselves.

 - It turns out that the Forerunner wiped out their own Precursors as well.
 And it turns out that The Flood is what results when decayed Pecursor remains are applied to sentient life.